Am I eligible for a Library Card?

 Internet Only Cards

-Those who are not eligible for a library card, but wish to use the library’s Internet computers can apply for a Non-Resident Internet User card.
+Those who are not eligible for a library card, but wish to use the library’s Internet computers can apply for an Internet Only card.
 Presenting a valid photo ID and proof of current residence is required.
 The card is free, but a fee will be assessed to replace a lost or stolen card.
 The card is good through December of the year issued and may be renewed.
 A valid photo ID and proof of current residence is required to renew the card.

 Library Records Privacy Law